-- 5 In addition, 44% and 48% of inbound and outbound HHs, respectively, reported no second reasons for the movement.
-Additionally, reported presence of services is indicative of respondents' perceptions and does not necessarily reflect - 6 Due to AoK validation study, there was no data collection in July 2022.
+- 5 In addition, 33% and 29% of inbound and outbound HHs, respectively, reported no second reasons for the movement.
+Additionally, reported presence of services is indicative of respondents' perceptions and does not necessarily reflect - 6 As the port and road monitoring teams were engaged in Area of Knowledge (AoK) validation study, no road monitoring data collection occured in July 2022.